AnirudhBhat/anirudhbhat.github.com/_posts/posts/2021-04-12-conditional-statements-are-code-smell.markdown

 ```

-we can call this function as shown below
+we can now call `getHeadlines` function as shown below

 ``` kotlin
 getHeadlines(BBCNews()) // for BBC news